Co-author: Dominic Beattie

 It has since grown to become one of the top 20 insurers worldwide, with offices in 38 countries and over 17,000 staff around the globe.
 QBE offers car, home, travel and business insurance.

 QBE offers CTP insurance in NSW, Queensland, and South Australia.

 CTP doesn’t cover you for damage to other vehicles or other people’s property or damage to your vehicle caused by an accident or other causes such as fire, flood, or storm.
 To protect yourself, make sure you consider the pros and cons of getting car insurance.

 In the market for a car insurance policy?
-The table below displays a snapshot of car insurance policies on Canstar’s database with links direct to providers’ websites.
+The table below displays a snapshot of the comprehensive car insurance policies available on Canstar’s database with links direct to providers’ websites.
 Please note this table has been sorted by Star Rating (highest to lowest) and was formulated based on a male aged 30-39 in NSW without an extra driver under 25 years old.